ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 #### EXTRA: P-values and model selection
 <a name="extra"></a>

 Please be **very, very careful** when it comes to model selection.
-Focus on your **question**, don't just plug into and drop variables from a model haphazardly till you make something "significant".
-I choose variables based on biology/ecology, I might use the model selection to check a couple of non-focal parameters, but I keep the "core" of the model untouched in most cases. **Define your goals and questions and focus on that.** Also, don't just put all possible variables in (i.e. don't **overfit**) - remember that as a rule of thumb **you need 10 times more data than parameters** you are trying to estimate.
+Focus on your **question**, don't just plug in and drop variables from a model haphazardly till you make something "significant".
+Always choose variables based on biology/ecology, I might use model selection to check a couple of non-focal parameters, but I keep the "core" of the model untouched in most cases. **Define your goals and questions and focus on that.** Also, don't just put all possible variables in (i.e. don't **overfit**) - remember that as a rule of thumb **you need 10 times more data than parameters** you are trying to estimate.

 For more info on overfitting check out this [tutorial](https://ourcodingclub.github.io/2017/02/28/modelling.html){:target="_blank"}.